-There are 8 Case Study Presentation teams.
+There are eight Case Study Presentation teams.
 Team members have been assigned randomly to each team.
-Due dates and times are indicated with each case, below.
+Due dates and times are indicated below for each case.
 Once teams are assigned, no changes are available.
-(Note: due dates are subject to change so please check the syllabus often)
+(Note: due dates are subject to change, so please check the syllabus often)

-Each Case Team must post a video of their case as slide presentation, with recorded voice over, by 11:59 PM of the day before the case is due.
+Each Case Team must post a video of their case as a slide presentation with a recorded voice-over by 11:59 PM the day before the case is due.